Originally published by the Leonardo DiCaprio Foundation. By PJ Marshall, Executive Director & Co-Founder, Restore the Earth Foundation.

 Restore the Earth Foundation, a non-profit working to restore 1 million acres in North America’s Amazon recognized the potential for the Climate Forward program to drive nature-based solutions like reforestation to the forefront of efforts that address excess carbon in the atmosphere.

 With this recognition, Restore the Earth partnered with TerraCarbon to develop a forward crediting accounting methodology for reforestation to be included in the Climate Forward program.
-While the methodology forecasts the emission reductions from reforestation overtime, with Climate Forward the investor is issued offsets instead of waiting for the maturity of the trees decades into the future.
-This eliminates the time gap from the investment and provides the for the emission reductions created from the project.
+While the methodology forecasts the emission reductions from reforestation overtime, with Climate Forward the investor is issued offsets at the time of the investment, instead of waiting for the maturity of the trees decades into the future.
+This eliminates the time gap from the investment and provides the offsets upfront for the emission reductions created from the project.

 Climate Forward’s approved carbon accounting methodologies meets a strict set of standards for conservative in advance (ex-ante) accounting of future emissions reductions.
 Projects must be “real, additional, permanent, confirmable (verified by 3rd party); and enforceable.”